Moving From the UK to the Basque Country

 Working in the Basque Country

-The Basque Country has the highest gross salaries and shortest working hours compared to the rest of Spain.
+What if we tell you that you will work fewer hours and earn more in Basque Country?
+It’s true!
+The Basque Country has the highest gross salaries and the shortest working hours compared to the rest of Spain.

 It is one of the richest regions, with 25% of its GDP based on its machine and advanced tool manufacturing, aeronautics, automotive and engineering.
-In 2018 the average net income per household reached 61% and exceeded the GDP in the rest of the countries in the eurozone.
+In 2018 the average net income per household reached 61% and exceeded GDP in the rest of the countries in the eurozone.

-Statistics showed that in 2018 there were 144,357 active companies in the Basque Country the majority (78.81%) of which were in the services sector, followed by 13.28% in construction and 7.22% in industry.
+Statistics show that in 2018 there were 144,357 active companies.
+The majority (78.81%) of which were in the services sector, followed by 13.28% in construction and 7.22% in industry.
+Compared with the 14.2% national unemployment rate in 2019, Basque unemployment was only 9.58% in 2019.

-The most distinguishing companies in the region are Aernnova, Mercedes, BBVA, Michelin, CIE Automotive, Euskaltel, Gamesa, Grupo Arteche and Iberdrola.
+The most prominent companies in the region are Aernnova, Mercedes, BBVA, Michelin, CIE Automotive, Euskaltel, Gamesa, Grupo Arteche and Iberdrola.
 Most of them employ highly qualified professionals, and a good level of Spanish is recommended.
+Nevertheless, post-doctoral researchers are in the highest demand in universities, laboratories and scientific centres.

 Labour-related information for foreigners